Friesenjunge226/Kube-Of-The-Wild/README.md

 I recommend you use a Mod Manager like [Curseforge](https://www.curseforge.com/download/app) or [Modrinth](https://modrinth.com/app) for this.

-> This is the experimental Branch, which will not always work.
-I'm commiting to this branch all the time and if it's ready, I release it to the main branch.
-Pleases respect that.
+> This is the main Branch, which will hopefully always work.
+I'm commiting to this branch only, when a major update is ready.
+Please respect, that we're a small team.

 Anyways, have fun!